nixworks/public/news/2015/12/12/README.md

 ##### Japan
 ### [Japan and India sign an agreement on high-speed rail, defence technology and a memorandum of understanding on civil nuclear cooperation. ](/news/2015/12/12/japan-and-india-sign-an-agreement-on-high-speed-rail-defence-technology-and-a-memorandum-of-understanding-on-civil-nuclear-cooperation.md)
-_Context: high-speed rail, India, memorandum of understanding, Japan_
+_Context: high-speed rail, memorandum of understanding, Japan, India_

 ##### North Korea
 ### [North Korea's all-female Moranbong Band, which was formed by leader Kim Jong-un, surprisingly cancels tonight's concert at Beijing's National Centre for the Performing Arts, and two others and returns to Pyongyang.
 Rumors for the sudden change abound, but no reason has been given.
 The sudden cancellation could hurt Chinese-North Korean relations, cooler since between Kim assumed power in 2011. ](/news/2015/12/12/north-korea-s-all-female-moranbong-band-which-was-formed-by-leader-kim-jong-un-surprisingly-cancels-tonight-s-concert-at-beijing-s-nationa.md)
-_Context: China, Beijing, Pyongyang, Kim Jong-un, National Centre for the Performing Arts, Moranbong Band, North Korea_
+_Context: China, Beijing, Pyongyang, National Centre for the Performing Arts, Kim Jong-un, Moranbong Band, North Korea_

 ##### Wisconsin
 ### [A Wisconsin gun shop, which a jury found negligently sold the gun an assailant used to injure two Milwaukee police officers to a straw buyer, reaches a $1 million settlement with the officers. ](/news/2015/12/12/a-wisconsin-gun-shop-which-a-jury-found-negligently-sold-the-gun-an-assailant-used-to-injure-two-milwaukee-police-officers-to-a-straw-buyer.md)